syfengcuhk/libri-light/README.md

   publisher={IEEE}
 }

+Please refer to kaldi_related/ folder for unsupervised DNN-BNF training and ABX evaluation on Libri-light dataset.
 # Libri-Light: A Benchmark for ASR with Limited or No Supervision

 This repository contains code and models associated with the Libri-Light dataset, which can be [downloaded and prepared here](./data_preparation/README.md).
 More information about dataset creation and baselines can be found in this [arXiv Paper](https://arxiv.org/abs/1912.07875).
 Contained here is code for data preparation, pretrained models, and evaluation resources: